CODE Blue issued for Buffalo and Erie County

-BUFFALO, N.Y. — Due to the code temperatures forecast for the evening, a CODE BLUE has been issued for Buffalo and Erie County for Tuesday and Wednesday.
+BUFFALO, N.Y. — Due to the code temperatures forecast for the evening, a CODE BLUE has been issued for Buffalo and Erie County Sunday and Monday.

-- 586 Genesee Street in Buffalo is an accessible location that is open 24/7.
-This location was formerly a women's shelter but will be open to all for Code Blue.
+- 586 Genesee St, Buffalo, 14204 - accessible location, open 24/7 (This location was formerly a women's shelter but will be open to all for Code Blue.)

-- The Rural Outreach Center (ROC Code Blue Shelter) is located at 7207 Hunters Creek Road Lot 15 in Holland.
-The shelter will be open from 7 p.m. to 7 a.m.
+- The Rural Outreach Center (ROC Code Blue Shelter at 7207 Hunters Creek Rd Lot 15 Holland, NY 7 p.m.-7 a.m.

-The Rural Outreach Center (7 a.m. - 7 p.m.) and 586 Genesee Street will both serve as daytime warming centers on Wednesday, December 15.

-Between 5:30 p.m. and 7:30 p.m., individuals should be directed to the NFTA Metro Transportation Center.
-People are not permitted to wait at the NFTA outside of those provided hours.

 Helpful numbers and resources: